Offer, confirmation and registration - LPC

 We hope that you will find the information on this site helpful as you make preparations to embark on your study with us.

 You will receive your offer by email.
 All offerees will also be sent an offer pack by post which will include further information about the course and an acceptance form.
-Unless, you only applied for Stage One, this offer will be valid for the following options:
+This offer will be valid for the following options:

 - Stage One of the LPC (the Core Practice Areas and Skills) only, known as the Postgraduate Certificate in Legal Practice; or